c4tom/DreamDevBox/docs/custom-container/enable-python-flask.rst

    echo "#PYTHON_VERSION=3.7"              >> .env
    echo "PYTHON_VERSION=3.8"               >> .env

-before starting up the devilbox you will need to configure your python flask project and the reverse proxy settings.
+before starting up the dreamdevbox you will need to configure your python flask project and the reverse proxy settings.

 .. seealso:: :ref:`example_setup_reverse_proxy_python_flask`